jl777/coins/README.md

 ## General parameters

+- `"coin"` must be coin ticker.
+If the coin is on more than one chain, please use `COIN-CHAIN` as ticker, eg `USDC-BEP20`.
+- `"fname"` must be coin's full name.
 - `"mm2"` all the coins that were successfully atomic swapped through the AtomicDEX-API have this key set to `1` (you have to set this parameter to `1` in your local coins file when testing)
 - `"required_confirmations"` the number of confirmations AtomicDEX will wait for during the swap.
 Default value is 1.
 WARNING, this setting affects the security of the atomic swap.
 51% attacks (double spending) are a threat and have been succesfully conducted in the past.
 Read more about it [here](https://komodoplatform.com/51-attack-how-komodo-can-help-prevent-one/).
 You can find a collection of coins and the theoretical cost of a 51% attack [here](https://www.crypto51.app/).
 Please be aware that some of the coins supported by AtomicDEX are vulnerable to such attacks, so consider using higher values for them, especially when dealing with high amounts.
 - `"requires_notarization"` tells AtomicDEX to wait for a notarization during the swap.
 This only works with dPoW coins and `"required_confirmations"` must be set to `2` or higher.